<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 That being said, it should come as no surprise that Sidi’s flagship ADV boot, the Adventure 2 Gore-Tex, is widely considered to be the benchmark all other adventure motorcycle boots are compared to.

 And why wouldn’t they be?
-With a sturdy ankle-flex system borrowed from road racing, double (replaceable) buckles borrowed from motocross, and the same Gore-Tex liner and sturdy non-slip rubber sole Sidi uses for their popular touring boots, the Adventure 2 is a hell of a contender.
+With a sturdy ankle-flex system borrowed from road racing, dual motocross-inspired buckles, and the same Gore-Tex liner and non-slip rubber sole Sidi uses for their touring boots, the Adventure 2 is a hell of a contender.

 New call-to-action